 Is this blowing your mind yet?
 No?

 In case it’s not clear enough – the Citibank Rewards card and the UOB Preferred Platinum card both can earn you 4 miles per $1.
-The best “air miles” cards, the ANZ Travel Signature Card and the UOB PRVI Miles card, can offer is only 1.4 miles per $1 spent locally.
+The best “air miles” cards, the UOB PRVI Miles card and the Standard Chartered Visa Infinite card, can offer is only 1.4 miles per $1 spent locally.

 But don’t just look at these cards.
 Check out the HSBC Revolution card, which gives 5 Rewards points per $1 spent online, on dining and local entertainment like bars, clubs and KTV joints.
 That’s equivalent to 2 miles per $1, which is still better than an air miles card.